esahcho/CSE-6242-Project/README.md

 ### Run the Streamlit application
  https://cse-6242-project-team-67.streamlit.app/
 ### How to use the tool:
-1. Open the local Streamlit URL above.
+1. Open the Streamlit URL above.
 2. On the rightside control panel, select:
    - Installation Size
    - Region